full-stack-serverless/conference-app-in-a-box/README.md

 > This repo goes along with my Dev.to post titled ["Introducing Conference App in a Box"](https://dev.to/dabit3/introducing-conference-app-in-a-box-kgj)

+For a full walkthrough of this project and how to deploy and theme it, check out [this video](https://www.youtube.com/watch?v=9ysiXDdmc9c).

 #### Deploy a full stack & cross-platform mobile app for your next event in minutes.

 🛠 Built with React Native, GraphQL, AWS Amplify, & AWS AppSync